chunheisiu/instagram-bio-sotw/README.md

 If you have 2FA enabled on your account, you will be prompted to enter the verification code on the first login attempt.
 Subsequent login attempts will reuse the same login token.

-To setup a cron job to automatically run the application weekly, run `python cron.py`.
+To set up a cron job to automatically run the application weekly, run `python cron.py add`.

+To remove the cron job, run `python cron.py remove`.